cse-afsal/Cost-Dashboard-Integrator/README.md

-# Cost Dashboard Integrator
+Explain what this project does in 3–4 lines.

 ## 📌 Project Description
-This project integrates AWS resource and cost data stored in a PostgreSQL database and aggregates it into a structured JSON format.
-The generated JSON is exposed through a Flask API endpoint and can be directly consumed by frontend dashboards for AWS cost visualization and analysis.
+This project integrates AWS resource and cost data from a PostgreSQL database and aggregates it into a structured JSON format.
+The generated JSON is exposed through a Flask API endpoint and can be used directly in frontend dashboards for cost visualization.

----
+3️⃣ Objective
 ## 🎯 Objective
-- Query and join multiple AWS-related tables from PostgreSQL
+- Query multiple AWS-related tables from PostgreSQL
-- Aggregate AWS cost data by service type and subscription
+- Aggregate cost data by service and subscription
-- Generate frontend-compatible JSON output
+- Generate structured JSON for frontend integration
-- Understand backend and frontend data contracts
+- Understand backend–frontend data contracts

----
+4️⃣ Tech Stack Used
 ## 🛠️ Tech Stack
 - Python
 - Flask